PerezPablo80/translator/README.md

 2. `npm run dev` -> to run the code.
 3. Access a web browser and access to `http://localhost:5173` or access the vercel hosting site i placed that is: `https://textextractorandtranslator.vercel.app/`

-Note: the translator will not work due to the fact you need an api key, if provided should work.
+Note: the translator os reactivated, but only for up to 5000 chars

 # React + Vite Proyecto para leer y extraer texto de PDF e imagenes y eventualmente traducir dicho texto.